High costs, low speed and insufficient transparency are just some of the key challenges associated with cross-border settlements.

-For capital markets firms, the costs include charges incurred due to funding balances (the pre-positioning of funds to meet externally imposed deadlines, conducting currency conversions prior to payments being made and the costs associated with managing the exchange rate risk throughout the process), technology build and support, account maintenance and messaging fees.
+For capital markets firms, the costs associated with cross-border settlements can include charges incurred due to funding balances (the pre-positioning of funds to meet externally imposed deadlines, conducting currency conversions prior to payments being made and the costs associated with managing the exchange rate risk throughout the process), technology build and support, account maintenance and messaging fees.
 Additionally, firms inevitably face direct and indirect costs related to the post-transaction process – costs associated with repairs, non-receipt of funds or payments that need to be recalled.
 These events impact treasury, operations, technology, network management and front office teams, etc. which are often involved in resolving payment issues.
 The cost of involving multiple resources can escalate quickly and isn’t easily quantifiable.

-Funding and intraday liquidity challenges
+Cross border Settlements: Funding and intraday liquidity challenges

 The funding of obligations is an inexact science.
 Banks seek to rely, at least in part, on inbound receipts to fund their payments.
 But, historically it has been challenging to predict when funds will arrive, and in what sequence.
 Even when the agent bank has received inbound funds, this is often not immediately apparent to the payments teams who frequently operate on the basis of top-of-day, batch-based information.
 Due to these constraints, these teams lack real-time (or even intra-day) visibility of their current funding positions.